jaandrle/nodejsscript/docs/README.md

-Unless explicitly specified when creating a `Worker` instance, each `Worker` thread has its own copy of `process.env`, based on its parent thread’s `process.env`, or whatever was specified as the `env` option to the `Worker` constructor.
+Unless explicitly specified when creating a `Worker` instance, each `Worker` thread has its own copy of `process.env`, based on its parent thread's `process.env`, or whatever was specified as the `env` option to the `Worker` constructor.
 Changes to `process.env` will not be visible across `Worker` threads, and only the main thread can make changes that are visible to the operating system or to native add-ons.
+On Windows, a copy of`process.env` on a `Worker` instance operates in a case-sensitive manner unlike the main thread.

 **`Since`**